Lebanese Lavash Bread

-This is lavosh—large, thin, flexible Middle Eastern flat breads, made from a strong, yeasted wheat dough.
-They’re used for scooping or wrapping up vegetable or bean dips, salads, or kebabs.
+Large, flexible Lebanese lavash bread is made from a strong, yeasted wheat dough.
+It’s used for scooping or wrapping up vegetables and dips.
 You can bake them either on a sheet in a hot oven or on top of the stove, draped over an inverted wok or on a griddle if the breads are small enough to fit.
 As with pita, the yeast in this dough contributes to its flavor and texture; the bread doesn’t rise when baked.
-From Breadtime: A Down-to-Earth Cookbook for Bakers and Bread Lovers by Susan Jane Cheney.
+From Breadtime: A Down-to-Earth Cookbook for Bakers and Bread Lovers* by Susan Jane Cheney.

 Preparation Time: About 1 1/2 hours to prepare and roll out the dough; 2 1/2 to 4 1/2 hours for rising; 30 to 40 seconds to bake each bread.